anzeval/Panda-Cafe/README.md

 ---

-## 🧡 Credits
+# 🧡 Credits

-Created with care as a cozy café management project.
+Created with care as a cozy café management project focused on gameplay systems, architecture, and scalable Unity development practices.

 ---